tanviranik552/Supply_Chain_SQL_Analytics/README.md

 # Supply_Chain_SQL_Analytics
 Project Name: Supply Chain Delivery Performance & Supplier Analytics using SQL.

+**Project Overview:**
+This project analyses delivery performance, supplier reliability, and operational bottlenecks in an e-commerce supply chain using SQL, MySQL.
+The analysis is based on large, real-world transactional datasets and focuses on transforming raw operational data into actionable insights that support logistics and supply chain decision-making.

 **Problem Statement:**
 In e-commerce and logistics operations, companies handle thousands of orders across multiple suppliers, products, and delivery partners.
 While large volumes of operational data are available, organisations often struggle with